Coronavirus (Covid-19) Update

 The current travel advice from the West Australian Government is:

-- Travellers from Australian Capital Territory, New South Wales, Northern Territory, Queensland, South Australia and Tasmania are not required to self-isolate upon entry to Western Australia.
+- Travellers from New Zealand and all Australian mainland states and territories are not required to self-isolate upon entry to Western Australia.
 Conditions apply.
 Please refer to the WA Government's website.

-- International arrivals must quarantine in a hotel for 14 days at your own expense.
-You will also be subject to a mandatory COVID-19 test within 48 hours of arrival and on day 12 of quarantine.
+- All other international arrivals must quarantine in a hotel for 14 days at their own expense.
+They will be subject to a mandatory COVID-19 test within 48 hours of arrival and on day 12 of quarantine.

 The government is encouraging all travellers to download the SafeWA app and the G2G Now app.